rhit-swartwba/XRayPneumoniaDetection/README.md

    python Model_Connection.py

 ## Step 5: Access the Frontend
-5. Open the link to the frontend hosted via Firebase and use the application as normal.
+5. Open the link to the website hosted by firebase:
    [X-Ray Pneumonia Detection](https://xraypneumoniadetection.web.app/)

+## Data
+The dataset we used to train and test the model can be found at Kaggle at this link: [Chest X-ray Pneumonia Images](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia)